 - Mathematics: Calculus 1, calculus 2, vector calculus, and introductory differential equations

-- Statistics: 1 semester in statistics for the physical sciences or engineering
+- Statistics: 1 semester in statistics or probability theory for the physical sciences or engineering

-The degree requires a minimum of 30 semester units, a combination of CORE and Advanced Elective course work, i.e. 12 & 15 units or 15 & 12 units, plus a 2-unit field methods course and a 1-unit Master's Report.
+The degree requires a minimum of 31 semester units, a combination of Core and Advanced Elective course work, typically 30 course units (which includes a 3-unit field methods/laboratory course sequence) and a 1-unit Master's Report.
 (Professional development, i.e. HWRS 595A enrollment, is not included in the plan of study.)

 CORE COURSES (minimum 4-maximum 5 courses from this category, 12-15 units)